 Meeting people and making friends

 A: Most people have only been nice.
-There is very little xenophobia here but it does exist (among minorities).
-You’ll also find the odd person that is a bit naive, especially if you are from Africa.
+There is very little xenophobia here, but it does exist (among minorities).
+You’ll also find the odd person who is a bit naive, especially if you are from Africa.
 I have been asked if I know what Uber or feta cheese is.
 I would usually play along: “Feta cheese?
 What is this strange phenomenon you speak of?”.
 The best for me is to rather laugh about it instead of being confrontational.
 But if it’s something personal to you, rather educate in a polite manner.

 Q: Was meeting people and making friends easy?
 How did you go about meeting new people?

-Q: Have you made friends with locals or do you mix mainly with other expats?
+Q: Have you made friends with locals, or do you mix mainly with other expats?
 What advice would you give to new expats looking to make friends with the locals?

-Q: What is your community like and how have you integrated?
+Q: What is your community like, and how have you integrated?

-A: The community has been great and some neighbours have even introduced themselves.
+A: The community has been great, and some neighbours have even introduced themselves.
 Canadians are very polite people, so they have that in common with South Africans.

 Working in Toronto